 Methylmercury can be absorbed from the water by all sea creatures, but it also continues through the food chain.

-Small sea creatures, such as shrimp, often ingest methylmercury and are then eaten by other fish.
-These fish will now have more methylmercury in them than the original shrimp.
+Small sea creatures, such as shrimp and crawfish, often ingest methylmercury and are then eaten by other fish.
+These fish will now have more methylmercury in their bodies than the original shrimp.

 This process continues all the way up the food chain, so that a large fish may contain much more mercury than the fish it has eaten.
 This does not necessarily make it better to eat smaller fish, however.
 It is always essential for a person to check the source of their seafood to avoid contaminated fish and shellfish.

 People worried about their exposure to mercury may want to limit their seafood intake, particularly of fish that are high on the food chain, such as swordfish, shark, white tuna, pike, walleye, and bass.

 Pregnant or breastfeeding women may want to avoid or restrict their intake of fish and shellfish, as any mercury they contain can pass to the fetus or infant through the umbilical cord or breast milk.